Danbooru

 It evaluates as pi*ln(3)/4, thus giving 480 RT's.

-Updated by Steveanon about 1 year ago
+Updated by Steveanon over 1 year ago

 6 Reply